CountESS-Project/CountESS/docs/installing-countess/index.md

   Under "Optional Features" select "py launcher" to make it easier to start python from the command shell.
   Under "Advanced Options" select "Add Python to environment variables"

-* Install rust;
+* Install rust:

   * download `rustup-init.exe` from [rustup.rs](https://rustup.rs/)

+  * Run `rustup-init.exe` to install rust and cargo.

-  * run `rustup-init.exe` and if you haven't alrady got VS Code installed, select 1 to install it.
+  * If you haven't already got VS Code installed, select 1 to install it.
-    It'll ask you to reboot.
-Once it's rebooted run `rustup-init.exe` again ...
+    Once it is installed, rustup will ask you to reboot.
+    Once your machine has rebooted run `rustup-init.exe` again to finish installation of rust and cargo.

-  * rust and cargo will be installed.

   * now open `cmd.exe` and run `pip install countess`.